DigitalHistory/advanced-topics-sanjum2801/spatial-history/index.md

-# This Map Should Deal with a Historical Topic You Care About
+# Serbian Exile: a case study in displacement-as-punishment

 Your first task will be to locate some real places.
 You can get the precise locations at various services, e.g [latlong.net](http://www.latlong.net/).